HaoZhouGT/signal_control_paper/README.md

 # signal_control_paper

-This repo contains the code for RL learning using SUMO.
+This repo contains the code for learning traffic signal using RL and the microscopic simualtor SUMO.

-You can find:
-1. A2C and vanilla reinforcement learning for continuing method
-2. the environment for training traffic signal in SUMO

 We strongly recommend you to cite our paper if necessary: